zschumacher/zschumacher/README.md

 ### Hi!
 I'm @zschumacher (Zach Schumacher) 👋

-I'm a software developer based in New York, New York 🏙️.
+I'm a software developer based in St. Louis, Missouri.

 I have worked in a variety of industries, but my speciality is building data intensive systems, usually using Python!